What is the Educational Interpreter Registry?

 Educational interpreters will receive documentation of registration and must provide this documentation to school districts, private special education schools, or collaborative schools.

-Employers will be able to access a list of registered educational interpreters on the MCDHH website.
+Employers will be able to access a database of educational interpreters on the MCDHH website.

 Please note: Beginning in the school year 2007-8, the Department of Education's Program Quality Assurance Department, as part of its monitoring activity, will review evidence of registration of educational interpreters employed in educational settings.